 Students can work on projects on their own or in groups as small as two students or as large as a whole class.
 Prizes are awarded for a project, so winnings must be split between team members.

 Registration

-Registration for the Hudson Data Jam Competition is required two weeks before project submissions are due.
-All registrations are due by February 22, 2022.
+Advisers must register their student(s) by January 20, 2023.
 Registration is non-binding, but is extremely useful for us so we can estimate the number of judges we will need.

 To register: